MuzickMan80/fpp-alexa/README.md

-# fpp-plugin-Template
+# fpp-alexa
-Template plugin for FPP Plugin developers
+Adds support for Alexa Skills to the Falcon Player.